Taoula/Taskapp/README.md

 3. overview page
 4. display welcome for user's first session & welcome back for every session afterwards
 5. Tasks completed out of order should float to the top, schedule resort.
-6. Calendar view (set events days or weeks ahead of time, schedule several days in advance)
 7. Clean up functions on login (if it is a new day)

 ## Landing page